Shoreshen/triton_learn/Readme.md

 6. Set breakpoint at the target cpp file and continue `Python: triton_compile_test.py`, if it hit the breakpoint, GDB will stop at the target cpp file
     <img src=./pic/img2.png>

+## TRITON_INTERPRET

+To debug `triton` with `TRITON_INTERPRET`, setting environment variable `TRITON_INTERPRET` to `1`.

+This is used to debug triton kernel function.
+It compile the kernel into CPU runnable code so that users can debug it using CPU debugger (PDB, GDB, etc).

+The detailed steps listed in the [official document](https://triton-lang.org/main/programming-guide/chapter-3/debugging.html#using-the-interpreter).

 # Triton Source Code